officelearn/azure-docs.sv-se/articles/dns/dns-web-sites-custom-domain.md

 Öppna en webbläsare och gå till `http://www.<your domainname>` och `http://<you domain name>`.

 > [!NOTE]
-> Kontrollera att du inkluderar den `http://` prefix, annars webbläsaren kan försöka att förutsäga en URL för dig!
+> Make sure you include the `http://` prefix, otherwise your browser may attempt to predict a URL for you!

 Du bör se samma sida för båda URL:er.
 Exempel: